aimee-mcneil-melville/ToDo-Full-Stack/README.md

 You'll need:
 * A PATCH route on your server side that uses `db.editOrderStatus(id: Number, newStatus: String)`.
   * You can decide whether you'd prefer to get the `id` from `params` or as part of the `req.body`.
-  * `editOrderStatus` returns the updated order, so you can `res.json` the order back to your client side.
+  * `editOrderStatus` returns the updated order, which you can respond with.
   * Test your route works as you expect before hitting it from the client side.
 * A client side `patchOrderStatus` function which makes the API call to that route, sending the new status (and the id in whichever way you chose).
 * An `updateOrderStatus` async action creator, which dispatches pending and success actions.
   * The success action should have an `order` property, so you can update the `orders` array in `client/reducers/orders.js`.
   * Also make sure to update the `waiting` reducer.
 * Dispatch your `updateOrderStatus` action from the `cancelOrder` and `completeOrder` click handlers in `Order.jsx`.
-You'll need to connect `Order` to gain access to the `dispatch` function.
+You'll need to connect `Order` to the redux store.
 * _Tip: use the strings `'cancelled'` and `'completed'` for the new statuses to change the status symbol colour for the order - the CSS is already in place!_

 ## Stretch
 Give the Sweet As team some admin rights - add the ability to add, remove or update a product.

-Refactor some of the logic out of your components and into helper files.
-By pulling this logic out of components, we're making our code much easier to test, and keeping to the _single responsibility principle_.

 Write some tests!
 You've got the full stack available to you to test - write some that you feel you've had the least practice in.